-If the market value of any fund classified as permanently restricted at year end is below the amount determined to be permanently restricted, the deficit which cannot be funded from temporarily restricted unspent earnings of the fund is reported as a reduction in unrestricted net assets.
-No funds with deficiencies were recorded for the years ended June 30, 2017 and 2016.
+If the fair value of any fund classified as permanently restricted at year end is below the amount determined to be permanently restricted, the deficit which cannot be funded from temporarily restricted unspent earnings of the fund is reported as a reduction in unrestricted net assets.
+No funds with deficiencies were recorded for the years ended June 30, 2018 and 2017.